Emdot/docfx/Documentation/guideline/csharp_coding_standards.md

 Highlights of Coding Standards
 ------------------------------

 This section is not intended to give a summary of all the coding standards enabled by our customized StyleCop, but to give a highlight of some rules one will possibly meet in daily coding life.
-It also provides some coding standards that are recommended but not mandatory (that is, not enabled by StyleCop).
+It also provides some coding standards that are recommended but not mandatory (that is, not enforced by StyleCop).

 ### File Layout (Recommended)
 Only one public class is allowed per file.